klamping/unmanagement/manuscript/non-conformist.md

 # The Non-Conformist Leader

+*This chapter still in progress.
+Some sections are entirely missing*

 I have a theory about management.
 Really, it's more like a law that I'd like to propose:

 > The natural tendency of a developing organization is to increase bureaucracy.